 At Nashville Ballet since 2010

-When Julia is not at The Martin Center for Nashville Ballet, she is teaching dance at other dance schools across Nashville and exploring all of the entertainment options that Nashville has to offer.
-She has embraced her new home by frequenting the local live music scene and enjoying all of Nashville’s art, dining and outdoor activities.
+When Julia is not at The Martin Center for Nashville Ballet, she teaches ballet and jazz to aspiring dancers.
+She also enjoys exploring all of the entertainment options that Nashville has to offer.
+She embraces her home by frequenting the local live music scene, museums, restaurants and outdoor activities.